-After leaving the NICU with a second premature baby in 2009, Allison Fegan Molloy felt that since having her first premature baby in 2006 that there was not still not enough readily available information or support for parents when they have a premature baby in Ireland.
+After leaving the NICU with a second premature baby in 2009, our founder felt that since having her first premature baby in 2006 that there was still not enough readily available information or support for parents when they have a premature baby in Ireland.
 Ireland in 2009 had very little that represented and promoted the welfare of parents of premature babies and according to the most recent statistics from the Central Statistics Office, there are over 4,500 babies born before 37 weeks in Ireland thus highlighting the need for parents to feel represented and cared about.
-So in December 2009, despite having a new premature baby born that year and a two year old toddler, she decided to address these issues and try to make life a little easier for parents throughout the country, and founded the organisation called Irish Premature Babies.
-She set up the facebook page , twitter account and website, which she still runs for the charity.
+So in December 2009, she decided to address these issues and try to make life a little easier for parents throughout the country.

 Development of the organisation - Irish Premature Babies: